 (the situation) conquers.

 70. 1.
-My words are very easy to know, and very easy to practise; but
+My words are very easy to know, and very easy to practice; but

-there is no one in the world who is able to know and able to practise
+there is no one in the world who is able to know and able to practice

 2. There is an originating and all-comprehending (principle) in my

 words, and an authoritative law for the things (which I enforce).
 It